 Case reports of pediatric patients submitted to general infectious diseases training programs may be submitted to both workshops.
 In the event that the case is selected for both workshops, the author may claim no more than one travel award.
 Submitting a case to both workshops requires that the submission steps are followed for each workshop.

-Fellows from infectious disease training programs inside and outside of the U.S. and residents from U.S. and non-U.S. programs may also submit case reports for the General Adult ID Fellows’ Day workshop.
+Fellows, residents, and med students from infectious disease training programs inside and outside of the U.S. submit case reports for the General Adult ID Fellows’ Day workshop.
 The Pediatric Workshop will also accept case submissions from fellows, residents, and medical students.
 For anyone submitting a case from a non-U.S. program, please pay careful attention to the Health Insurance Portability and Accountability Act (HIPAA) regulations to which all U.S. program trainees must adhere.
 In order to be considered for the Fellows’ Day workshops, all authors must ensure that their cases comply with these HIPAA regulations.
 See HIPAA Regulations.